Opening Times:

 RESERVE YOUR SLOT TODAY

-We cannot wait to welcome our clients back into our gym.
+Our personal trainers cannot wait to welcome our clients back into our gym.
 The team have been working hard to produce protocols in order to keep the environment of the gym as safe as possible.
-Every month the team at Viroclean will be giving our gym a deep sanitation to keep Soma a virus free enviroment.
+Every month the team at Viroclean will be giving our gym a deep sanitation to keep Soma a virus free environment.
 As a private facility focusing on personal training we can manage and have control over making sure all surfaces and equipment are clean and sanitised before any of our clients use them.

 Here are a few more protocols we will have in place: